What is a Portfolio? Its Definition, Components, and Types

 Aids you in deciding how to divide your money among various kinds of investments.

-To construct a solid portfolio, you need to know what your financial goals are and keep changing your portfolio.
+To construct a solid portfolio, you need to know what your financial goals are and keep rebalancing your portfolio.
 Also, investors should focus more on spreading out their investments to generate good returns with less risk.
 Investors should reach out to professionals if they do not have the market expertise to manage a portfolio.

 A good portfolio is a solid mix of funds that match your financial goals and how much risk you can tolerate.
-It typically consists of a smattering of some types of assets, such as stocks for growth, bonds to break the fall during times of market weakness and mutual funds or exchange-traded funds for diversification and cash for emergencies.
+It typically consists of a smattering of some types of assets, such as stocks for growth, bonds to balance the fall during times of market weakness and mutual funds or exchange-traded funds for diversification and cash for emergencies.

 Your age, income and investment time horizon dictate the allocation.
 For example, younger investors might like stocks more and senior one would like safety investments more.